microsoft/StudentsAtBuild/README.md

 Additional support can be found on the [Help page for Minecraft: Education Edition](https://minecrafteducation.zendesk.com/).

+### Demo accounts for Minecraft: Education Edition
-### You can try out the Minecraft: Education Edition with these usernames:
+If you do not have access to Minecraft: Education Edition through your school, you can try it out with these limited supply and limited time usernames:
 mee01@minecrafteducationedition.com
 mee02@minecrafteducationedition.com
 mee03@minecrafteducationedition.com